mikedunbar/MADMediaBrowser/README.md

 - Unidirectional Data Flow
 - REST API integration with OkHttp, RetroFit, and Moshi
 - Behavior testing with JUnit 5
+- ViewModel tests
+- Domain and Data Layer tests (with OkHttp MockWebserver)

 ## In flight
-### Training for interview coding challenges
-- Gotta, gotta eat.
-Whatever it takes

 ### MVP Functionality
-- Real API: Scrollable, paged Band List Screen.
-Click to Album List Screen, Click to Song List Screen.
+- Click from Album to Song List Screen.
 - Play songs

 ## On Deck
+- Save favorite artists and/or albums
 - UI tests with Espresso
-- ViewModel tests
-- Domain and Data Layer tests
 - Optimize layout in landscape mode
-- Play a song
-- Data survives configuration change (settings input field, e.g.)
 - TOML version catalogue for dependencies
 - WorkManager (for syncing)
 - Offline first